priyanshuraj28/SoloLearn/README.md

 # SoloLearn
 <p>
-A website where a student will learn new things
+A website where a student will learn new things.
 For more information see the package.json file.</p>